Aaron Sachs (historian)

-Aaron Sachs (born 1969) is a historian and Cornell University professor who primarily studies American environmental and cultural history.
+Aaron Sachs (born 1969) is an American historian and Cornell University professor who primarily studies American environmental and cultural history.

 Life

 He graduated from Harvard University in 1992 with a B.A. in history and literature, and from Yale University, with a Ph.D. in American Studies, in 2004.

-He teaches at Cornell University in Ithaca, NY.
+He currently is Professor of History and American Studies at Cornell University in Ithaca, New York.